Taking care in the sun

 Even a small amount of exposure to the sun can do damage.

-It's vital that all of us take the necessary steps to protect ourselves in the sun and actively reduce the risks of skin cancer.
+It's vital to take the necessary steps to protect ourselves in the sun and actively reduce the risks of skin cancer.

 Avoiding sunburn